Bay-Buh! Zedd and Maren Morris Perform 'The Middle' at the Billboard Music Awards

 - Want to keep up with the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.

-Morris — who married singer-songwriter Ryan Hurd in March — won the top country female artist trophy at the 2018 BBMAs, where she nominated alongside Kelsea Ballerini and Miranda Lambert.
+Morris — who married singer-songwriter Ryan Hurd in March — won the top country female artist trophy at the 2018 BBMAs, where she was nominated alongside Kelsea Ballerini and Miranda Lambert.

-The 2018 Billboard Music Awards are broadcast live on NBC from the MGM Grand Garden Arena in Las Vegas on Sunday, May 20 at 8 p.m.
-ET/PT.
+The 2018 Billboard Music Awards were broadcast live on NBC from the MGM Grand Garden Arena in Las Vegas on Sunday, May 20.